MacaPecha/devsite-docs/guides/manage-account/reports/available-money/introduction.en.md

 # What is the Available Balance report?

 The Available Balance report is a **downloadable report that allows you to know the liquidity of your business**, that is, how much money you have to use.
-It contains the **detail of the released payments** that are ready to withdraw to a bank account, invest in Mercado Pago or use as balance in the Mercado Pago prepaid card.
+It contains the **detail of the released payments** that are ready to withdraw to a bank account, invest in Mercado Libre or use as balance in the Mercado Libre prepaid card.

 > WARNING
 >